 2014 January - Taliban suicide squad hits a restaurant in Kabul's diplomatic quarter, the worst attack on foreign civilians since 2001.
 The 13 foreign victims include IMF country head.

-2014 April - Presidential election inconclusive, goes on to second round between Abdullah Abdullah and Ashraf Ghani.
+2014 April - The presidential election produces an inconclusive result and goes on to a second round between Abdullah Abdullah and Ashraf Ghani.

-2014 June - Second round of presidential election, with more than 50 reported killed in various incidents during the vote.
+2014 June - Second round of presidential election is held, with more than 50 reported killed in various incidents during the vote.

 2014 July - Election officials begin recount of all votes cast in June's presidential run-off, as part of a US-mediated deal to end dispute between candidates over widespread claims of fraud.